fkdosilovic/blog/content/posts/2024-12-21-setup-blog-with-hugo-flex.md

 # categories: ["themes", "syntax"] # at the moment not used in posts
 ---

-I wanted to start a blog for some time now.
+I wanted to start a blog for some time now, but couldn't find a setup that would meet my requirements.

 My requirements for a blog were:

 1. Easy deployment via Github Actions and Github Pages,
 2. Simple, content-first theme with support for tags, math, and customizable syntax highlighting, and
 3. Support for comments

-Nothing fancy.

 After some search I rediscovered Hugo Flex[^1].